mplewis/go-worker-pools/README.md

   limit concurrency.
 This is my favorite interface and it's what I use in my projects.

-Run tests with `go test ./...`.
-This tests all pools and ensures that they complete all jobs, use the full concurrency available, and do not exceed that concurrency.
+Run tests with `go test ./... -race`.
+This tests all pools and ensures that they complete all jobs, use the full concurrency available, and do not exceed the specified concurrency.

 Run benchmarks with `go test bench=.`.
 Here are the results from running an extended benchmark on my 2020 M1 MacBook Air:

 ```
+$ go test -bench=. -benchtime=60s
+goos: darwin
+goarch: arm64
+pkg: github.com/mplewis/go-worker-pools
-BenchmarkWorkerPool-8      	    3108	   3558367 ns/op
+BenchmarkWorkerPool-8      	   21027	   3554945 ns/op
-BenchmarkChannelPool-8     	    5640	   2246060 ns/op
+BenchmarkChannelPool-8     	   31254	   2253164 ns/op
-BenchmarkSemaphorePool-8   	    4971	   2711632 ns/op
+BenchmarkSemaphorePool-8   	   28473	   2572525 ns/op
 ```

 ![Bar graph of benchmark results](assets/benchmarks.png)